PixelsCamp/docs/LIGHTNING_TALKS.md

 ## How to submit a Lightning Talk

-The process to submit a Lightning Talk is easy:

-Hold tight, we will have the registration for you.
+Hold tight, we will have the registration for you very soon.